The importance of engagement survey communication

 Your employees need to know why you are conducting the survey and what the benefits will be if they support the intiative (i.e. ‘what’s in it for me’).
 You should begin promoting your employee engagement survey long before launch day - preferrably with the help of an internal marketing campaign.

-Let your people know what to expect from the survey at each stage.
+In your employee engagement survey communication let your people know what to expect from the survey at each stage.
 Make it relevant and prepare them not only for providing their feedback, but also for acting on the results and insights obtained.
 Start with organization-wide communication across various channels.

 Ensure that you clearly communicate the following: